Tehila03/coffee-shop/README.md

 ## About Us

 At Café Odyssey, we believe in creating an immersive experience where the aroma and flavors of our coffee transport you to different corners of the globe.
-Our baristas are dedicated to crafting unique and exceptional beverages inspired by the world's finest coffee traditions.
+Our baristas are dedicated to crafting unique beverages inspired by the world's finest coffee traditions.

 ## Running Locally